jgavrilo/Schedule-Helper/README.md

 ## Usage

-Follow the prompts to add and drop classes, create and view appointments, and view your weekly schedule.
-All data is stored in text files on your local machine.
+To use Schedule Helper, simply follow the prompts to add and drop classes, create and view appointments, and view your weekly schedule.
+All data is securely stored in text files on your local machine or within the Replit environment.

+## Demo

+Check out the demo of Schedule Helper in action using the terminal [here](<insert link to the demo>).

 ## Contributions

-Contributions to Schedule Helper are welcome!
-To contribute, fork the repository and submit a pull request with your changes.
+We welcome contributions to Schedule Helper!
+If you would like to contribute, please follow these steps:

+1. Fork the repository or clone the project on Replit.
+2. Make your changes.
+3. Run `javac -d bin src/main/java/schedule_maker/*.java` to compile the updated Java files.
+4. Submit a pull request with a description of your changes or share the updated Replit project link.

+Thank you for your interest in improving Schedule Helper and supporting ECS 102 - Intro to Computer Science projects!